PowerShell/PowerShell/test/tools/WebListener/README.md

 ## / or /Home/

 Returns a static HTML page containing links and descriptions of the available tests in WebListener.
+This can be used as a default or general test where no specific test functionality or return data is required.

 ## /Cert/